 Haines-Morris Awards in Classics.

 Scholarships of $1500 awarded on a yearly basis to promising students of Greek, Latin, or Classical Archaeology at any level.
-The holder of the scholarship must study Greek, Latin, or Classical Archaeology for two consecutive semesters and earn at least a B each semester.
+The holder of the scholarship must study Greek, Latin, or Classical Archaeology, as appropriate, for two consecutive semesters and earn at least a B each semester.

 Haines-Morris Prize in Classics.

 Prize to be awarded to the recipient of the Moser Scholarship to guarantee full funding for tuition at the in-state level for the academic year.
 Students applying for the Moser Scholarship will automatically be considered as applicants for this award.